tksarah/fetch-command-out/README.md

 Author Information
 ------------------

-fetch-file role was written by: T.Kuramochi
+fetch-command-out role was written by: T.Kuramochi